thanhdat240220/ethernaut/ethnat.md

 ## [Note]:

-1. The first step at all level you need create new instance button, after confirm transaction You can see contract address as the image:
+1. The first step at all level you need click new instance button, after confirm transaction You can see contract address as the image:

     ![img](./img/create_instance.png)

 2. When you see `<file_name>.sol`.
-We need create a `<file_name>.sol` to deploy or inject it to metamask.
+We need create a `<file_name>.sol` to deploy and inject it to metamask.

    You can use that: https://remix.ethereum.org/